 Cashel watched the ship lower and stop in front of our place.
 “Tammy get us away from here!” he said urgently.

 Tammy’s hair was already glowing and pressed into the ship’s control board.
 We whizzed away just as the large ship crashed onto the platform and fired its large blasters into our apartment.

 BOOM, BOOM, BOOM, BOOM.
 They were relentless.

 “Kiko!”
-I shouted, worried that she was blasted away.
-It was hard to see with all the smoke and debris flying everywhere.
+I shouted, worried she might’ve been blasted away.
+It was hard to see anything with all the smoke and debris flying everywhere.